 The Wildlife Conservation Society (WCS) saves wildlife and wild places worldwide through science, conservation action, education, and inspiring people to value nature.
-In Madagascar, WCS undertakes conservation in and around the perimeter of the Marika National Park in northeast Madagascar, where they partner with local communities to ensure lasting conservation success.
+In Madagascar, we undertake conservation in and around the perimeter of the Marika National Park in the northeast of the country, where we partner with local communities to ensure lasting conservation success.

-All of WCS’s conservation actions aim to contribute to the protection of lemur species found in the park.
-Activities include a comprehensive field-based system of surveillance, law enforcement monitoring and ecological monitoring; restoration and maintenance of critical forestry corridors; research into habitats and species found in the zone; and strengthening of the Government’s ability to manage and enforce forest and marine resource use regulations.
-WCS and its partners strive to develop the landscape as a model for resource conservation and biodiversity protection through better land stewardship linked to improved livelihoods.
+Activities include a comprehensive field-based system of surveillance, law enforcement monitoring and ecological monitoring.
+We also work on restoration and maintenance of critical forestry corridors, research into habitats and species, and strengthening of the Government’s ability to manage and enforce forest and marine resource use regulations.
+WCS and our partners strive to develop the landscape as a model for resource conservation and biodiversity protection through better land stewardship linked to improved livelihoods.

-More than 15 species of lemurs are known in the Makira Natural Park in Northeastern Madagascar.
+It’s our aim to contribute to the protection of lemur species found in Makira National Park.
+This includes more than 15 species of lemurs known to inhabit it.
 Seven of them are included in WCS’ Makira Project conservation targets:

 - Black-and-white ruffed lemur (Varecia variegata subcincta)